-In 1931 Mr. Sam his sons Ralph and Gene Potashnick established Potashnick Truck Service.
+In 1931 Mr. Sam, and his sons Ralph and Gene Potashnick, established Potashnick Truck Service.
 This service was an LTL carrier from St. Louis, Missouri to Memphis, Tennessee with several small terminals in between the two major cities.
-The company would haul livestock to the St. Louis stock yard then return south with groceries and general commodities heading to Memphis.
+The company would haul livestock North to the St. Louis stock yard then return south with groceries and general commodities headed to Memphis.
 Stops would be made at many locations between the two cities to make deliveries.

-C. D. “Cotton” Springs, was responsible for gathering the cattle in a bob truck, and return them to the terminal where they would be held until a load was gathered and then be shipped to St. Louis to market.
+C. D. “Cotton” Springs would gather the cattle in a bob truck, and deliver them to the terminal.
+The cattle where then loaded and shipped to St. Louis to market.
 “Cotton” was the father to our current day CEO, Janie Springs Potashnick.

 In 1936, Potashnick Truck Service moved to their second terminal.
-The trailers in the picture were self-built for the purpose of hauling the cattle.
+The trailers in the picture were built by Potashnick Truck Service for the purpose of hauling the cattle.
 Their fleet consisted of six power units.

-By the year 1946, WWII had ended the company was growing as they moved yet again to another terminal.
+Through the 30s and 40s Potashnick Truck Service continued to grow.
 Still an LTL carrier, they had even more terminals along the route between St. Louis and Memphis.